Lamb ton leads England to comfortable win over SA

 Sciver started expensively before taking four crucial middle-order wickets, including the key scalps of Tryon and Kapp.

 For South Africa, meanwhile, there are real concerns.
-They lacked direction, the bowling attack offered little threat, the batters looked short of confidence other than Tryon and Wolvaardt and Van Niekerk's inspirational captaincy was missed more than ever.
+The bowling attack offered little threat, the batters looked short of confidence other than Tryon and Wolvaardt and Van Niekerk's inspirational captaincy was missed more than ever.

 With two ODIs and three Twenty20s to come, they do not have much time to turn it around.